telerik/xaml-docs/controls/radganttview/features/columns/cell-template.md

 ---
 title: Customizing the CellTemplate
 page_title: Customizing the CellTemplate
-description: Check our &quot;Customizing the CellTemplate&quot; documentation article for the RadGanttView WPF control.
+description: Check our &quot;Customizing the CellTemplate&quot; documentation article for the RadGanttView {{ site.framework_name }} control.
 slug: radganttview-features-columns-cell-template
 tags: customizing,the,celltemplate
 published: True